Here we explain the causes, symptoms, types and diagnosis of vein disorder.

 Long-lasting venous congestion may lead as a result of the undersupply of the affected tissue to devastating damage of the cells and to tissue necrosis.
-The result are long lasting open wounds.
+The result is long lasting open wounds.

-Vein diagnostics knows several methods to determine the type and severity of venous disease.
-The goal of all these measures is to find a therapy that is fine-tuned to the individual.
-Following methods are common:
+Vein diagnostics has several methods to determine the type and severity of the venous disease.
+The goal of all of these measures is to find a therapy that is fine-tuned to the individual.
+The following methods are common:

 In the case of anamnesis, the physician establishes a patient’s medical history with regard to their current ailment.
 With venous problems, the patient is asked about earlier thromboses and inflammation of the veins.
 The physician further determines any tendency for water to collect in the legs.
 Women are also asked about pregnancy or whether they take hormonal contraception (the contraceptive pill).
 And one’s family history is of relevance: family-related disease patterns provide information about a possible tendency towards varicose veins and vein problems.

 This is then followed by the physician closely examining the legs in different body positions.
 This is because varicose veins fill up totally when standing, and this is not the case when lying down.
 The skin, especially the skin around the ankle, is also checked very thoroughly.
 Should edema (water retention in tissue) be suspected, the physician will press the swollen leg.
 If an indentation occurs that only disappears slowly, this indicates an edema.